PowerClerk Support Center

 2. The remote server returned an error: (404) Not Found. – Root Cause: The endpoint URL for setting Production URL or Test URL are invalid and in need of a correction or the utility-specific web service is unavailable.

-3. The remote server returned an error: (500) Internal Server Error. – Root Cause: The utility-specific web service is not working properly and cannot provide a proper response to the Web Adapter request.
+3. The remote server returned an error: (500) Internal Server Error. – Root Cause: The utility-specific web service is not working properly and cannot provide a proper response to the Web Connector request.

-Once a Web Adapter has been used on a Form or in context of an Automation it cannot be altered in terms of input- or output fields and the proper way to re-use a prior Web Adapter configuration is to use the Copy functionality on the old Web Adapter to create a new version as shown below.
-This will create a new Web Adapter instance and allow you to proceed with necessary changes:
+Once a Web Connector has been used on a Form or in context of an Automation it cannot be altered in terms of input- or output fields and the proper way to re-use a prior Web Connector configuration is to use the Copy functionality on the old Web Connector to create a new version as shown below.
+This will create a new Web Connector instance and allow you to proceed with necessary changes:

 Copying a Web Adapter